RobotecAI/ros2_documentation/source/Tutorials/Advanced/Simulators/O3DE/Setting-Up-Simulation-O3DE.rst

       source /opt/ros/{DISTRO}/setup.bash
       ros2 launch slam_navigation slam_navigation_launch.py

    This command starts the RViz2 window.
 Set robot target goal by using the *2D Goal Pose* tool in the upper toolbar.
 The robot in your simulation should be on its way to the goal!
-Incoming Lidar messages will build the map as the robot moves.
+Incoming lidar messages will build the map as the robot moves.